-property owner, who was available in 22,667 cases.
-Alternatively, enumerators surveyed another adult family member or simply recorded property characteristics-such as wall, roof, and fence quality-in the absence of an available respondent, in an additional 6967 cases.25
+3. Midline Survey: Enumerators conducted a midline survey in all compounds on average 4-6 weeks after tax collection ended in a given neighborhood.
+The midline survey measured characteristics of the property and property owner that we use to study heterogeneous treatment effects - as well as secondary outcomes, such as payment of bribes and other taxes.
+Enumerators sought to conduct this survey with the property owner, who was available in 22,667 cases.
+Alternatively, enumerators surveyed another adult family member or simply recorded property characteristics - such as wall, roof, and fence quality - in the absence of an available respondent, in an additional 6,967 cases.24

-- 4. Endline Survey: Endline survey enumeration occurred between March and September 2019, after tax collection had ended.
-We draw outcomes from this survey, conducted with 2760 respondents, such as payment of other taxes, views of the government, and the perceived fairness of the tax system.26 - 5.
-Property Value: We predicted the market value of the 38,028 properties in our sample using machine learning in order to calculate the effective tax rate as a share of property value, among other analyses.
-As described in detail in Section B7 (and in Bergeron, Fournier, Kabeya, Tourek, and Weigel (2023)), we trained several algorithms using a sample of 1654 expert-assessed property values as well as survey and GIS data.
+4. Endline Survey: Endline survey enumeration occurred between March and September 2019, after tax collection had ended.
+We draw outcomes from this survey, conducted with 2,760 respondents, such as payment of other taxes, views of the government, and the perceived fairness of the tax system.25

+5. Property Value: We predicted the market value of the 38,028 properties in our sample using machine learning in order to calculate the effective tax rate as a share of property value, among other analyses.
+As described in detail in Section B7 (and in Bergeron et al. (2023)), we trained several algorithms using a sample of 1,654 expert-assessed property values as well as survey and GIS data.

-4.1.
-Balance
+4.1 Balance

 In Table A3, we examine balance across treatment groups for a range of property and property owner characteristics.
 Panel A considers property characteristics, drawing on geographic data, midline survey data on house quality, and property values as estimated using machine learning.
-Panel B considers property owner characteristics collected at midline that are unlikely to be affected by the treatments.
-Panel C considers property owner characteristics collected at baseline, including attitudes about the government and tax ministry.
+Panel B considers property owner characteristics collected at midline